Estimated reading time: 6 minutes

 Contrary to popular belief, you do not need a full-blown production crew and fancy equipment to create videos for your business.
 Today’s smartphones and tablets are equipped with high-quality cameras and excellent microphones.
 There are also several budget-friendly action cameras to produce professional-looking videos.
 In addition, invest in a low-cost tripod or gimbal to keep your videos steady and even during the recording process.

 When testing your video playback, pay close attention to the audio quality.
-Many people stop watching videos with poor-quality audio or background noise.
+Unfortunately, many people stop watching videos with poor-quality audio or background noise.
 For example, suppose you are making a video with lots of camera movement, such as a product demonstration or a tour of your office.
 In that case, the audio might end up patchy or have inconsistent levels.
 To prevent this from happening, invest in an external microphone.

 Outdoor lighting tips.